Is Distilled Water Deionized

 The main difference between distilled and deionized water lies in the fact that distilled water is completely free of minerals, while deionized water may still contain trace amounts of ions.
 Distilled water has a neutral pH level, while deionized water can have a slightly acidic or basic pH level depending on the type of ion exchange resin used.
 Additionally, distilled water may contain some dissolved gases from the boiling process, while deionized water will not have any dissolved gases.

-See also Is Distilled Water Different Than Purified Water
+See also Is Boiling Your Water The Same As Distilled Water

 Finally, distilled and deionized water have different uses.
 Distilled water is often used in household appliances like irons or humidifiers because it does not leave behind any build-up from mineral deposits.
 Deionized water is commonly used for industrial purposes such as rinsing parts in manufacturing processes or for cleaning laboratory equipment due to its ability to remove contaminants without leaving any residue behind.